 - Unit 4: Psychopathology (Depression), Psychology in Action (Media Psychology) and Research Methods.

-There are two exams at the end of the year.
+There are two exams at the end of the year, one in January and one at the end of the year in June.

 Students need to have passed the AS Psychology course and also have 5 GCSE subjects grade A* - C, including GCSE English Language and Maths.